1And the Pharisees and Sadducees came and, testing him, they asked him to show them a sign from heaven.

 7And they began to discuss this among themselves, saying, “We did not take any bread.”

-8And Jesus, perceiving it, said, “O you of little trust, why are you discussing among yourselves the fact that you have no bread?
+8And Jesus, realizing this, said, “O you of little trust, why are you discussing among yourselves that you do not have any bread?

 9Do you still not understand?
-Do you not remember the five loaves of the 5,000, and how many baskets you took up,
+Do you not remember the five loaves for the 5,000, and how many baskets you collected,

-10nor the seven loaves of the 4,000, and how many baskets you took up?
+10nor the seven loaves for the 4,000, and how many baskets you collected?

 11How is it that you do not perceive that I did not speak to you about bread?
 But beware of the leaven of the Pharisees and Sadducees.”

 12Then they understood that he did not tell them to beware of the leaven of bread, but of the doctrine of the Pharisees and Sadducees.

 13Now when Jesus came into the district of Caesarea Philippi, he asked his disciples, saying, “Who do people say that the Son of Man is?”

 14And they said, “Some say John the Baptist; and others say Elijah; and others say Jeremiah or one of the prophets.”